-Computing $\delta$ using its definition requires $x=0$ and $x=\infty$ to be Weierstrass points of $C$.
-Obtaining such a Weierstrass equation is often impractical and computationally expensive.
-Let $J_8$ be the eighth Igusa invariant of $F$ as defined by Igusa in \cite{Igusa1960}, where we require that $F$ is normalised as in Subsection \ref{Genus2SubSection}.
-Define $\delta':=\frac{v(J_8)}{8}+2$. \begin{thmx}[=Theorem \ref{DeltaPrimeTheorem}] The \emph{same} half-open polyhedral regions from Theorem \ref{Genus2SummaryTheorem} describe the type of $C_0$ in terms of $(\alpha, \beta, \gamma, \delta', \epsilon)$ and the thicknesses of $C_0$ are given by the same formulas, where $\delta$ is replaced by $\delta'$. \end{thmx} Computing $\delta'$ instead of $\delta$ for a curve given by any Weierstrass equation merely requires using the transformation properties of $J_8$ and avoids having to compute roots of the equation.

-\textbf{Implementation and curves with small conductor} Using this reformulation of the genus $2$ classification in terms of $\delta'$, we implement the classification into SageMath.
-Given a Weierstrass equation of a curve defined over $Q_2$, it returns $\delta',$ the thicknesses of the double points of $\bar C_0$ and the type of reduction of $C_0$.
-For the thicknesses of the double points of $C_0$, we use the existing implementation of the cluster picture package in \cite{userguide}.
+\textbf{Implementation and curves with small conductor:} Using this reformulation of the genus $2$ classification in terms of $\delta'$, we implement the classification into SageMath.
+Given a Weierstrass equation of a curve defined over $\BQ_2$, it returns $(\alpha, \beta, \gamma, \delta', \epsilon)$ from Theorem \ref{MainTheoremIntroduction} and the type of reduction of $C_0$.
+For $\alpha, \beta, \gamma$ and $\epsilon$, we use the existing implementation of the cluster picture package \cite{best_vanbommel_cluster_pictures_github}, accompanying \cite{userguide}.